Azure/azure-event-hubs-for-kafka/tutorials/oauth/mirror-maker/README.md

 ### Package authentication handler into a jar

-Generate the JAR by running mvn command:
+Generate the JAR package by running mvn command below:

 ```bash
 mvn clean package